• Home

 Look up!

 “Can you take my photo?”
 I asked a man with two women.
-Of course he was nice about it, but I couldn’t exactly ask him to wait until a deadly sea creature was hovering over my head.
-And it wasn’t the same as being with someone who understands why you need a photo with your head in the mouth of a giant plastic shark in the gift shop.
+He was nice about it, but I couldn’t exactly ask him to wait until a deadly sea creature was hovering over my head.

 Ripley's Aquarium Toronto gift shop